 January 29th 2021:

-A dark, cold and damp January has come to an end… Fortunately, Mathias Buron brought light when he successfully defended his PhD thesis “Real-world experience with disease-modifying drugs in multiple sclerosis” from the Danish Multiple Sclerosis Registry on January 29th.
+Congratulations to Mathias Buron for his successful defence of his PhD thesis “Real-world experience with disease-modifying drugs in multiple sclerosis” from the Danish Multiple Sclerosis Registry.

 January 5th 2021: